khoitnm/RoboCode/README.md

  - Or when the risk we get hit is high, don't try to save energy, try to hit back.

 Movement:
+ - Movement:
+    - Zic-Zac movement to a destination position.
     - Random move when doing Anti-Gravity: avoid anti-gravity moving around one area for too long.
  - Gun:
     - the enemies with low energy (especially lower than 1) will become the high priority targets.
     - the damage of bullet should not be bigger than the enemy's energy.